No. 14 Texas Tech hits 16 3s in 91-62 win over No. 14 Kansas

 Kansas: The Jayhawks’ stranglehold on the Big 12 regular-season trophy absorbed a serious blow.
 It was their fifth consecutive road loss.

-Texas Tech: The Red Raiders exacted some revenge from a 79-63 loss at Lawrence three weeks earlier.
+Texas Tech: The Red Raiders have won their last five games by an average margin of 25 points.
 They shot 61 percent overall (34 of 56) and 62 percent on 3-pointers (16 of 26).

-In its five-game winning streak, Texas Tech has won those games by an average margin of 25 points.
+“They burned us, and after we got discombobulated, it didn’t make any difference what we did,” Self said.

 UP NEXT